Burp Proxy options

 These settings control how Burp binds the Proxy listener to a local network interface:

 - Bind to port - This is the port on the local interface that will be opened to listen for incoming connections.
 You will need to use a free port that has not been bound by another application.

 - Bind to address - This is the IP address of the local interface that Burp will bind to.
 You can bind to just the loopback interface, or to all interfaces, or to any specific local IP address.
 Note: if the listener is bound to all interfaces or to a specific non-loopback interface, then other computers may be able to connect to the listener.
-This may enable them to initiate outbound connections originating from your IP address, and to access the contents of the Proxy history, which may contain sensitive data such as login credentials.
-You should only enable this when you are located on a trusted network.

 These settings include options to control whether Burp redirects requests received by this listener: